microsoft/azure-orbital-space-sdk/docs/overview/about-space-sdk.md

 ### Software development in the space industry is expensive.

-Traditional software development in the space industry is expensive for a number of reasons:
+Software development in the space industry is expensive for a number of reasons:

-- High cost of specialized hardware and infrastructure requires to support development efforts
+- Development required specialized hardware and infrastructure
-- High level of risk associated with space systems
+- Space systems carry a higher level of risk than those on the ground
-- Long-term maintenance and support
+- Long-term maintenance and support is more expensive to maintain
-- Complexity of space systems
+- Space systems are very complex to manage and operate
-- Extensive testing and verification requirements
+- Space systems require extensive testing and verification requirements
-- Extensive regulatory environment
+- Space is a limited resource with strict regulatory requirements

 <!-- TODO: Finish this section -->

+The Azure Orbital Space SDK seeks to address these concerns through generalization, reuse, and leveraging open source and cloud technologies.

+The Azure Orbital Space SDK provides a software development kit and runtime environment that generalizes and standardizes software development, deployment, and operations in space.
+This limits the risks that come with bespoke systems that get redesigned and reimplemented for each unique mission.
+By adhering to [fundamental principles of microservice design](https://learn.microsoft.com/en-us/azure/architecture/microservices/), the Azure Orbital Space SDK provides a framework that is flexible, resilient, and cost-efficient to develop and maintain.

+Development with the Azure Orbital Space SDK is paired best with Azure's cloud infrastructure, which can provide many [cost saving benefits](https://azure.microsoft.com/en-us/resources/cloud-computing-dictionary/benefits-of-cloud-migration) to your team or organization.
+We also provide native support for [GitHub CodeSpaces](https://github.com/features/codespaces) and pair all components with [Visual Studio Code Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) so that development infrastructure is ephemeral and easily replaced.
+We work to get you started with Azure Orbital Space SDK with the bare minimum you need to be productive while giving you the tools and support to scale your infrastructure when you're ready.

 ## Who is the Azure Orbital Space SDK for?

-The Azure Orbital Space SDK is for everyone!
-In general, we consider there to be three broad categories of users of the Azure Orbital Space SDK:
+The Azure Orbital Space SDK is intended for the following personas:
 - [Application Developers](../personas/application-developer.md)
 - [Satellite Service Providers](../personas/satellite-owner-operator.md)
 - [Framework Developers](../personas/framework-developer.md)